Enabling Digital Government through Geospatial and Location Intelligence

-You are working in public administration or in a private company, and you deal with information, data, services and processes about location.
+This Action targets those working in public administrations or private companies that deal with information, data, services and processes using the power of location.

 What are the objectives?

 ELISE aims to break down barriers and promote a coherent and consistent approach to the sharing and reuse of location data across sectors and borders in the context of the digital transformation of public services by: